 The Coverage Exemption could apply far beyond religiously-affiliated hospitals, colleges, universities, and non-profits.
 If effective, any private employer could take advantage of the exemptions based on loosely defined religious reasons.
 Consequently, employees of any non-governmental for-profit company and their dependents could be adversely affected by the Coverage Exemption.
 The Coverage Exemption would allow innumerable large corporations to deny contraceptive care to their employees and dependents, perhaps because of a religious CEO, a religious board of directors, or any number of influences.
-Many thousands of women across the country, including members of Amici, could completely lose contraceptive coverage if the Coverage Exemption is created.
+Many thousands of women across the country, including members of Amici, could completely lose contraceptive coverage if the Coverage Exemption is upheld.

-Indeed, just a few reports have identified over 80 private, for-profit businesses that have explicitly indicated their desire to drop contraceptive coverage.43 This list includes several companies that collectively employ well over 36,000 women in at least 47 states:
+Indeed, just a few reports have identified over 80 private, for-profit businesses that have explicitly indicated their desire to drop contraceptive coverage.42 This list includes several companies that collectively employ well over 36,000 women in at least 47 states:

-- Hobby Lobby, an Oklahoma-based national craft supply chain with over 32,000
+- Hobby Lobby, an Oklahoma-based national craft supply chain with over 32,000 employees;43 - Grote Industries, LLC, an Indiana vehicle safety systems manufacturer with 1,148 full-time U.S. employees;44